 Others think that narcissistic parents are those who use their children to get something from life.

-‘Even though narcissistic parents (or toxic parents as they are also called) often love their children and perhaps think that by pacing their children, they are paving the way for the children’s future success, their primary motive is satisfaction of their own needs of external recognition.
+‘Even though narcissistic parents (or toxic parents as they are also called) often love their children and perhaps think that by pacing their children, they are paving the way for the children’s future success, their primary motive is the satisfaction of their own needs of external recognition.
 Not the needs of their children!’ says Birgitte Coste at www.positive-parenting-ally.com

 The true face of a narcissistic parent is only revealed in front of his children or spouse.
 Children of these parents will often feel like mere extensions, which will make them distance themselves from the family that stiffens their development.
 Following are 20 traits of a narcissistic parent learned from my relationship with my mom, my therapy hours and the reading I’ve done on the subject.